TASIN in Colorectal Cancer

 - Represents a unique and large commercial opportunity.

-- Recently, EBP has also been shown to be an important target in demyelinating diseases, such as multiple sclerosis.
+- Growing recognition of emopamil binding protein (EBP) as an important target in demyelinating diseases, such as multiple sclerosis.

-- A recent Nature paper showed that Barricade’s compounds restored myelin in vitro.
+- A publication in Nature showed that Barricade’s compounds restored myelin in vitro.

-- Barricade intends to rapidly advance a second TASIN for this high-value indication.
+- Barricade intends to rapidly advance a second-generation TASIN compound for this high-value indication.